Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Pharmaceutical manufacturers commonly control how their drugs are dispensed.
 For many specialty products—especially those treating rare diseases or with complex safety programs—manufacturers establish limited or exclusive distribution networks.
 In an open distribution model, any pharmacy (including retail, mail, clinics) can obtain and dispense the drug via wholesalers.
 But in a limited distribution approach, the manufacturer permits only a select group of accredited specialty pharmacies to handle the product ([27]) ([2]).
 In the extreme, an exclusive network involves a single pharmacy that is the sole authorized dispenser for the entire patient population ([28]).

 Table 2.
-Distribution network breadth for 290 specialty drugs (U.S., late 2022) ([1]).
-For 28% of drugs, a single pharmacy (often a PBM-owned mail-order specialty) holds exclusive dispensing rights.
-An additional 31% are shared by just 2–4 select pharmacies.
-Only ~40% of specialty drugs have an open network larger than 5 pharmacies.
+Distribution network breadth for 382 specialty drugs (U.S., January 2025) ([4]).
+For 34% of drugs, a single pharmacy holds exclusive dispensing rights—up from 28% in 2022.
+An additional 34% are shared by just 2–4 select pharmacies.
+Only ~32% of specialty drugs have a network larger than 5 pharmacies.

 The net effect is that many specialty drugs are effectively “mail-order only”.
 If retail chains are not in the authorized network, patients have no option but to have the medication shipped from a specialty pharmacy.
 As one industry observer notes, “a significant amount of limited distribution specialty medications [are] not part of the limited distribution network [for retail pharmacies]” ([2]).
 In practical terms, a doctor writes a prescription for a specialty biologic and is instructed to fax or e-prescribe it to a specialty mail clinic, where the patient enrolls and receives home delivery along with counseling and support.